MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-28-release-notes.md

 ### Gaze + Pinch

-MRTK v2.8.0 now has support for an experimental new experimental UX components that have been requested by our partners and designers. [#10193](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10193)
+MRTK v2.8.0 added a new and experimental input method Gaze + Pinch.
+You can now target an object by looking at it and selecting it with a pinch gesture. [#10193](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10193)

 ### PinchSliderBox + PinchSpring

-MRTK v2.8.0 added two experimental new input method Gaze + Pinch.
-You can now target an object by looking at it and selecting it with a pinch gesture. [#6445](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/6445)
+MRTK v2.8.0 now has support for two new experimental UX components that have been requested by our partners and designers. [#6445](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/6445)

 ![Sample of PinchSliderBox running](https://user-images.githubusercontent.com/13305729/67987465-afb05a00-fbea-11e9-81fe-c323f2366b52.gif)